Wanaiysha/Changing-nuclear-network-rate/Readme.md

 				  1.58987e6_r8/)

          !
-I am interested in performing a logarithmic interpolation, so I pass !     the log of the rate instead of the actual rate. do i = 1, ndim
+I am interested in performing a logarithmic interpolation, so I pass !     the log of the rate instead of the actual rate.'ndim' is the total number of data points. do i = 1, ndim
             lograte(i) = log10(rate(i))
          end do